darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=39m40s)

 The **triangular inequality** that the sum of two sides is larger than the third side. [... audience member says something].
 I don't know.
 I'm looking at this.
-And on account of monotonicity I conclude that this follows from AB plus AC is at most BC.
+And on account of **monotonicity** I conclude that this follows from AB plus AC is at most BC.

+[COD Definition of monotonicity: "Of a function or quantity, varying in such a way that it either never decreases or never increases."
+So the plot goes up up up up .... forever, or down down down down, forever.]

+[Wiki Definition of monotonicity: "In mathematics, a monotonic function is a function between ordered sets that **preserves** or reverses the given order.
+The concept first arose in calculus and was later generalized to the more abstract setting of order theory."]

 ![a.33](a.33.png)